Best Carry-on luggage 2026: 11 Compared (10 Sources)

 If budget is $100-$200

 → Travelpro Maxlite Air V2 (~$157) offers the best value-to-feature ratio in this tier — 46L capacity, 6.7 lbs, polycarbonate construction, and TSA lock.
-The BAGSMART Getaway (~$160) is a strong alternative if front-access laptop pocket is a priority. [src2, src5]
+No other bag in this price range matches its combination of capacity, weight, and build quality. [src2, src5]

 If primary use is business travel with suits/garments

 → Prioritize softside with garment support over hardshell.
-The Briggs & Riley Baseline Essential (~$649) has a flat interior designed for garment bags and an unconditional lifetime warranty.
-The TUMI Alpha (~$950) adds dual-access entry and USB 4.0 charging for road warriors who expense luggage. [src1, src5, src6]
+The Briggs & Riley Baseline Essential (~$729) has a flat interior designed for garment bags and an unconditional lifetime warranty.
+The TUMI Alpha (~$950) adds dual-access entry and USB 4.0 charging for road warriors who expense luggage. [src1, src2, src5, src6]

 If flying budget carriers (Spirit, Frontier, Ryanair)